kope-kope/StormGdocs/journey.md

 4. A scanned copy of the investor's signature

-You should send the four documents in a single .pdf file
+These four documents should be sent in a single .pdf file

 ### Step Three - Fetch Investor's Details